 An 8 or 9-year-old who is the oldest in their family but the youngest in their social circle, or any child who has been told they are too young to participate in a desired activity.

-Parents may want to preview the sub-plot regarding the Ramsey family's experience moving into Stoneybrook to prepare for a conversation about racism and welcoming new neighbors.
+Parents may want to preview the subplot depicting the Ramsey family's experience with prejudice after moving into Stoneybrook, to prepare for a conversation about racism and how to respond to it.
 A child coming home from school upset because an older group of kids made them feel small or excluded them from a game or club.

 Younger readers will identify with Mallory's desire to be grown-up.
 Older readers (11+) will recognize the social dynamics and the satisfaction of Mallory and Jessi's entrepreneurial independence.